Outreach Programmes

 If you have any question please don’t hesitate to contact ird@ou.ac.lk

-WE LOOK FORWARD TO WELCOMING YOUR TRAINEES IN DENMARK
+WE LOOK FORWARD TO WELCOMING THE 2nd BATCH OF TRAINEES TO DENMARK

 .